-In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Massachusetts Bay Transportation Authority Retirement Fund as of December 31, 2020 and 2019 and the changes in fiduciary net position for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Fund as of December 31, 2021 and 2020, and the changes in fiduciary net position for the years then ended in accordance with U.S. generally accepted accounting principles.